 The GP-IB connector on the rear panel connects your power supply to your computer and other GP-IB devices (see Figure 2-2).
-Chapter 1, page 12 lists the cables and cable accessories that are available from Agilent Technologies.
-An GP-IB system can be connected together in any configuration (star, linear, or both) as long as the following rules are observed:
+Accessories (page 12) in Chapter 1 lists the cables and cable accessories that are available from Agilent Technologies.
+An GP-IB system can be connected together in any configuration (star, linear, or both) as long as the following rules are observed